What Do Sleeping Pills Do?

 - Sleeping pills are addictive, although the degree of addiction risk is different for each drug.
 OTC drugs may be the least likely to lead to physical dependence, but psychological addiction is common.

-If you or a loved one is struggling with sleeping pill dependency, The Recovery Village Palm Beach can help.
+If you or a loved one is struggling with sleeping pill dependency, The Recovery Village Palm Beach at Baptist Health can help.
 Call us today to learn how we can help you get your days and nights back in order.

 Chong, Yinong; Fryar, Cheryl D. and Gu, Qiuping.
 “Prescription Sleep Aid Use Among Adults: United States, 2005–2010” Centers for Disease Control and Prevention, August 2013.
 Accessed August 19, 2019.